Soundmatters/HbManualAudioQcWorkflow/Himan Brown Collection- Item-level Quality Control workflow draft.md

 ### Overview
-The following workflow describes the manual, item-level workflow for Quality Control of the Himan Brown audio collection.
+The following workflow describes manual, item-level workflow for Quality Control of the Himan Brown audio collection.

 For this workflow, you will need access to: